-With the release of version R24, it became possible to specify margin widths for printed reports/documents using the <Margins> tag in <Options>.
+It is possible to specify margin widths for printed reports/documents using the <Margins> tag in <Options>.
+Below is one example.

 <Report> <Options> <PrintPageBoundary/> <TitlePageText x="150" y="6500">A text</TitlePageText> <Margins left="30" top="10" right="13" bottom="10"/> </Options> <Section title="Introduction"> </Section> <Section title="Chapter 1"> <Section title="This is a section"> </Section> <Section title="This is another section"> </Section> </Section> </Report>